 The main principle of system dynamics is to provide a detailed understanding of how each element interacts, provide optimal system performance results, and predict future system performance.
-Several things affect the relationship of the system: Causal Relationship, Stock & Flow, Delay, and Nonlinear.
-Dynamic system modeling in this study is only affected by Causal Relationships and Stock & Flow.
+Several things affect the relationship of the system: Causal Relationship, Stock and flow, Delay, and Nonlinear.
+Dynamic system modeling in this study is only affected by Causal Relationships and Stock and flow.

 A causal loop of each variable and stock flow diagram is used to determine the optimization model precisely using the dynamic system.
 From the figure below, we know the causal relationship between each variable (Figure 2(a)).
 After defining the causal loop, the relationships between all the variables can be drawn on the stock-flow diagram to create the dynamic optimization model of ridership for each land use (Figure 2(b)).

 The ridership value is obtained from the sum of the land area of each land use multiplied by the trip rate and modal split of each land use.
-The travel behavior of individuals in the Jabodetabek area involves making trips between one to three times per day (JICA, 2019).
+The travel behavior of individuals in the Jabodetabek area involves making trips between one and three times per day (JICA, 2019).
 Therefore, the trip rate is utilized to represent this value.
 The relationship of each land-use is mutually reducing because there are boundaries in the form of existing land TOD areas, so the GFA percentage of each use will change dynamically depending on the increase and decrease in GFA of each land-use combination.
-The stock-flow diagram isz made as the relationship depicted in the causal loop, where in making a dynamic system model in this study, the help of the PowerSim application was used to obtain a ridership optimization model in the five TOD MRT Jakarta study areas.
+The stock-flow diagram is created to represent the relationships shown in the causal loop.
+In developing the dynamic system model for this study, the PowerSim application was used to obtain a ridership optimization model for the five TOD MRT Jakarta study areas.